 Our loan portfolio consists primarily of one- to four-family residential mortgage loans, one- to four-family investor commercial real estate loans, and commercial non-residential real estate loans.
-Our loan portfolio also includes multi-family residential loans, commercial business and consumer loans.
+Our loan portfolio also includes multi-family residential loans, home equity loans and lines of credit, residential construction, commercial business, commercial construction and land and consumer loans.
 Substantially all of our loans are secured by properties located within our local markets.

 One- to Four-Family Residential Loans.
 One of our primary lending activities is the origination of mortgage loans to enable borrowers to purchase or refinance existing homes in our market area.
-Such loans totaled \$147.1 million, or 30.7% of our total loan portfolio, at June 30, 2022.
+Such loans totaled \$135.0 million, or 28.1% of our total loan portfolio, at June 30, 2023.